 These questions were difficult to answer when global humanitarian funding for children affected by conflict remained limited, and especially when donor fatigue grew due to the continuation of protracted crises that had no end in sight.

-World Vision's new global strategy, Our Promise 2030 commits us to working in conflict-affected areas where the most vulnerable children and their communities are, ensuring that the organisation’s programmes improve the lives and well-being of children in conflict and fragile contexts.
+Our new global strategy, Our Promise 2030 commits us to working in conflict-affected areas where the most vulnerable children and their communities are, ensuring that the organisation’s programmes improve the lives and well-being of children in conflict and fragile contexts.

 In practical terms, this means that children and their communities will be helped to become more resilient in contexts of conflict through: